 Assault and Battery Defense Lawyer

-It might be a bar fight, a road rage incident, a domestic dispute or unexpected verbal confrontation, when emotions spike, one poor decision can change your life forever.
-What starts off as a small conflict can spiral out of control and end up in a criminal charge being filed.
-The days of law enforcement being called out and diffusing an argument and everyone going their separate ways are long over.
-If the cops get called out on an allegation of assault or battery there is a significant chance that someone is going to jail.
+Whether it's a bar fight, a road rage incident, a domestic dispute, or an unexpected verbal confrontation, when emotions flare, one poor decision can change your life forever.
+What starts as a minor conflict can quickly escalate, resulting in a battery charge in Overland Park.
+The days when law enforcement would simply diffuse an argument and allow everyone to go their separate ways are long gone.
+If the police are called due to an allegation of assault or battery, there is a significant chance that someone could face jail time.
 According to the Federal Bureau of Investigation, the number of aggravated assault cases continues to rise across the nation.

-Facing an assault or battery charge alone is scary.
-Not knowing what to do, what to say or how best to navigate the situation can cause anxiety and trepidation about a person's future.
-Regardless of whether you believe you are guilty or feel as though the charges are being blown way out of proportion, options are available.
-From the outset of an allegation of aggravated assault or battery you need a an experienced criminal defense lawyer on your side.
+Facing an assault or battery charge alone is daunting.
+Not knowing what to do, what to say, or how to navigate the legal system can lead to anxiety and uncertainty about your future.
+Whether you believe you are innocent or feel that the charges are exaggerated, you have options.
+From the outset of an allegation of aggravated assault or battery, you need an aggravated battery attorney on your side.

 What's the difference between Assault and Battery?

-K.S.A 21-5412.
-Assault is knowingly placing another person in reasonable apprehension of immediate bodily harm; Assault is a class C person misdemeanor.
-(Assault is punishable by up to 30 days in county jail)
+Under K.S.A 21-5412, assault is defined as knowingly placing another person in reasonable apprehension of immediate bodily harm.
+Assault is classified as a Class C person misdemeanor and is punishable by up to 30 days in county jail.

 What is the law on Aggravated Assault in Kansas?